sukanyasmeher/sfal-vsd/README.md

 <img width="1284" alt="multiplemodules1" src="https://github.com/sukanyasmeher/sfal-vsd/assets/166566124/a3fe130b-84ba-4605-9bb5-b6ea0600162f">

-Hierarchy is preserved. sub_module1 and sub_module2 are instantiated separately in synthesized Verilog netlist.
+Hierarchy is preserved. sub_module1 and sub_module2 are instantiated separately in the synthesized Verilog netlist.
 Rather than seeing AND or OR gate, we see sub_modules when we run the command 'show' as shown in the screenshot.

 <img width="951" alt="mutiplemoduleshier2" src="https://github.com/sukanyasmeher/sfal-vsd/assets/166566124/bfedb3bd-484b-4bec-b8a3-95636b0dadb2">

 If we look into the sub_module2 in synthesized netlist 'multiple_modules_hier.v', we see that rather than OR gate, the inputs a & b, pass through the inverter and then NAND gate.
 It is because in CMOS, stacking PMOS, which happens in 'OR' gate is bad as PMOS has lower mobility and always have to be wider to get some meaningful output.
-Next step is to check .lib file for the answer.
+The next step is to check .lib file for the answer.

 ### Flat Synthesis
 The design can be flattened by using the command flatten.